 Students will emerge from this program with a dynamic understanding of the building blocks of businesses and organizations, knowledge of a specific industry, and experience working with others to develop an idea into a well-informed plan.
 Students will also have an opportunity to explore innovative strategies that prioritize community as a key stakeholder.

-This is the second of three courses that comprise the Small Business and Entrepreneurship certificate at Evergreen.
+This is the second of three courses that comprise the Small Business and Creative Entrepreneurship certificate at Evergreen.
+Courses must be taken in sequential order.

 Registration